GSA-TTS/identity-handbook/_articles/platform-oncall-guide.md

 ## Rotations

 To help balance the different workloads across the Login.gov Platform teams, we have multiple 'oncall'/help roles with weekly Rotation schedules.
-This allows us to provide our customers (primarily the AppDev engineers) with timely and comprehensive assistance, and to help strengthen our teams' knowledge base and comfortability with the various tasks and responsibilities involved in the Platform teams' work.
+This allows us to provide our customers (primarily the AppDev engineers) with timely and comprehensive assistance, and to help strengthen our teams' knowledge base and comfort with the various tasks and responsibilities involved in the Platform teams' work.

 ### Schedules